Young Investigator Award

 The Young Investigator Award in Cognitive Neuroscience recognizes outstanding contributions by scientists early in their careers.
 Award recipients have been working in the area of cognitive neuroscience for no more than 10 years involved in active independent research.

 The FLUX Society is pleased to announce the call for nominations for the Young Investigator Award in Cognitive Neuroscience for the 2018 year.
-The submission deadline for this award is May 15, 2018.

 For the 2018 awards, the nominee MUST be: